neondatabase/website/content/docs/guides/sequelize.md

 npx sequelize init
 ```

-This command creates a `config`, `migrations`, `models`, and `seeders` directory at the project root.
+This command creates `config`, `migrations`, `models`, and `seeders` directories at the project root.

 The `config` directory contains the `config.json` file, which holds the database configuration.
-We want to use the database URL read as an environment variable, so we replace it with a `config.js` file.
-Create a new file at `config/config.js` and add the following code:
+We want to have the database URL read as an environment variable, so we replace it with a `config.js` file.
+Create a `config.js` file in your `config/` directory and add the following code:

 ```javascript
 // config/config.js